GeorgeWilliamStrong/pyslice/README.md

 ## Usage

-PySlice3D has been designed to be simple and user friendly.
-Simply import `slicer` and call it whilst passing in either a 3D numpy array, or a list of 3D numpy arrays.
+PySlice3D has been designed to be lightweight and prioritises ease-of-use.
+Simply import `slicer` and call it whilst passing in either a 3D numpy array, or a list of 3D numpy arrays that you wish to visualize.
 Please also see the demo [notebook](https://github.com/GeorgeWilliamStrong/PySlice3D/blob/main/examples/notebook_demo.ipynb) and [script](https://github.com/GeorgeWilliamStrong/PySlice3D/blob/main/examples/script_demo.py).

 ```python
 from pyslice import slicer